Adrian-26-Isotope/TimedTask/README.md

 - **No overlap**: Tasks never overlap; each execution completes before the next starts
 - **Variable intervals**: Total time between starts = execution time + delay
 - **Self-throttling**: Automatically adjusts to task execution time

-**Use Cases:**
-- Processing work queues (variable processing time)
-- Tasks that must not overlap
-- Resource-intensive operations requiring cool-down periods
-- Operations that depend on completion of previous execution
-- Polling mechanisms with guaranteed separation

 **When to use:**
 - Tasks have variable execution times